Earth Day is every day when you continue using your vintage china and glassware!

 Most dinnerware is not recyclable, nor is broken glass or Pyrex.

-Yet you can keep using those old dishes and glasses in different ways to jazz up your table setting, made up eclectic table settings, or just enjoy the style of something from decades past.
+Yet you can keep using those old dishes and glasses in different ways to jazz up your table setting, made up eclectic place settings, or just enjoy the style of something from decades past.

 Of course, if you’re using vintage dishes to serve food, choose only those pieces that are in good condition.
 The cracked, crazed or chipped pieces (in most cases) can be garden ornaments, planters or the container for a floral arrangement or centerpiece.